-People with Pure O OCD (also known as Pure O and pure obsessional OCD) experience recurring unwanted thoughts, images, or sensations that elicit anxiety or distress to such an extent that their life is continually disrupted.1 Pure O can be hard for others to notice because the accompanying compulsions aren’t external or physically displayed.
-Instead, a person with Pure O OCD will carry out internal rituals and mental compulsions.
+People with Pure O OCD (also known as Pure O or pure obsessional OCD) experience recurring unwanted thoughts, images, or sensations that elicit anxiety or distress to such an extent that their life is continually disrupted.1 Pure O can be hard to pinpoint because the compulsions aren’t externally displayed.
+Instead, a person with Pure O will complete mental compulsions.

 How Is Pure O Different From Typical OCD?